 The sun is shining, and there’s only one thing for it: sunglasses.

-They might seem like a small detail, but shades have an innate ability to make any outfit look instantly cool.
+They might seem like a small detail, but as well as the practical factor of protecting your eyes from the glare of the sun, shades have an innate ability to make any outfit look instantly cool.

 I’ve started embracing them pretty much all year round.
 It also helps that I live by the beach, so avoiding sand in the eyes is a must – and I may as well add a dose of chic on my dog walks.

 While I believe there’s a pair of shades out there for everyone, there are some styles we’re seeing more than others already this year.

 It’s evident by looking at celebrities, who rarely step out without theirs.
 Take Kim Kardashian for example, who’s been styling Balenciaga’s bug eye pairs consistently, as well as a sleek Y2K-inspired pair from Prada.

 Then there’s oval styles, favoured by Kendall Jenner and Emily Ratajkowsi.
 After seeing them in theirs, I’ve purchased a pair from & Other Stories ahead of my holiday next month.

 Wherever you’re planning to wear yours, it can’t hurt to plan your summer accessories so you don’t get caught out when the sun shines.

 So let’s delve into the sunglasses trends for spring summer 2022.
 From the aforementioned bug eye shades to tinted lenses, there’s a selection of new styles ready to inspire you.

 Wear Next may receive a small commission if you click a link from one of our articles onto a retail website and make a purchase.